-Are you an equine-assisted practitioner who wants to become more trauma-informed and be more effective in working with horse and human nervous systems and attachment dynamics?
+Are you an equine-assisted practitioner who wants to become more trauma-informed and enhance your work with people and equines through the lens of nervous system co-regulation and attachment dynamics?

 Do you believe that healing and growth for one cannot occur at the expense of another, and that both equines and humans are deserving of consent, choice and a voice in the process?

 Consider the EQUUSOMA™ Basics 7-day intensive training for your continuing education goals.

 - Grounded in Somatic Experiencing® (Peter Levine), polyvagal theory (Stephen Porges), attachment theory (Mary Ainsworth, Mary Main, John Bowlby), and developmental trauma work (Kathy Kain and Stephen Terrell)

 - Explores equine-human relationships from the lens of trauma, attachment ruptures, nervous system patterns and co-regulation

 - Incorporates ethological principles surrounding affiliative and conflict behaviours and calming signals (inspired by the work of Lucy Rees, Rachaël Draaisma, Anna Blake, and others)

 - Promotes trauma-informed care principles in EATL program development and delivery

 - World-class team of training assistants with extensive experience in Somatic Experiencing® and equine-assisted practice to support each module

 - Pre-approved providers of personal sessions and case consultations located worldwide to support you in further integrating the material